Keynote Speeches

 Bio

-Prof. Li Qi received her Bachelor degree from Xi’an Jiaotong University (XJTU), in 1994, and Master degree from Zhejiang University (ZJU) in 1997.
+Prof. Li Qi received her Bachelor's degree from Xi'an Jiaotong University (XJTU), in 1994, and Master degree from Zhejiang University (ZJU) in 1997.
 Prof. Qi received her Ph.D. from Texas A&M University, College Station, USA, in 2004.
 All in Electrical Engineering.
 From 2004 to 2009, Prof. Qi was a research faculty at Florida State University, USA.
 In 2009, Prof. Qi joined ABB Research Center in Raleigh, North Carolina.
 From 2017 to 2024, she was a Senior Principal Scientist at ABB.
 As an industrial researcher, Prof. Qi worked on various types of AC and DC commercial and industrial systems, DC distribution protection, and integration of renewables.
 In April 2024, Prof. Qi joined XJTU as a professor in School of Electrical Engineering.
 Prof. Qi was elevated to Fellow of IEEE in 2024 for her contributions to DC distribution protection and architectures of DC shipboard power systems.
 Prof. Qi is the Co-Chair of technical committee of 2021 and 2024 IEEE International Conferences on DC Microgrid (ICDCM).
 Prof. Qi is the general chair of 2026 ICDCM.
 She has been associate editors for several IEEE Journals, including IEEE Transactions on Power Delivery.
 Prof. Qi has 21 granted international patents and published more than 80 journal and conference papers.